UTSW-Software-Engineering-Course-2025/Module_2_Yi/README.md

 There are 3 conda environments that we have already created for you that you will use for the exercises in this block.

-1) In the terminal, cd into the Module_2_Materials folder and Execute the following commands:
+* In the terminal, cd into the Module_2_Materials folder and Execute the following commands:
-> source install_montillo_conda_env.sh
+> source 03_CondaEnvironment/install_montillo_conda_env.sh

 This command will take a few seconds to execute.

-2) Each subsequent time You will need to activate each conda environment with:
+* Each subsequent time You will need to activate each conda environment with:
-> source activate_montillo_conda_env.sh
+> source 03_CondaEnvironment/activate_montillo_conda_env.sh

 **IMPORTANT:**